kristinponsonby/kristinponsonby/README.md

 ## ✨ Hey!
 I'm Kristin! ✨

 I'm a full stack software engineer and fierce advocate for women in STEM.
 I completed the Flatiron School intensive 10 month bootcamp program for SE in 2021.
 I am proficient in JavaScript, React, Ruby on Rails and HTML/CSS.
-My diverse proessional background includes Web Development, UX Design, Real Estate, and Digital Marketing.
+My diverse professional background includes Web Development, UX Design, Real Estate, and Digital Marketing.

 I am both left brained and right brained.
 I love both art and science (specifically where the two intersect).
 I am analytical, systematic, and tenacious in my approach to problem solving.
-I pride myself on my ability to communicate directly but with kindness.
+I have been told I have the unique ability to communicate directly but with kindness.
 My core strengths include a meticulous attention to detail, ceaseless innovation, professional-level Googling, and leveraging what I have to do the most.

 Most importantly, I try to spread positivity every where I go and with everyone I meet.